Menu

 Released Feb 24, 2023

-My guest Dr. Elissa Kozlov is Assistant Professor and the Director of the Population Aging Concentration at the Rutgers School of Public Health.
+I am joined by Elissa Kozlov, Ph.D., Assistant Professor and the Director of the Population Aging Concentration at the Rutgers School of Public Health.
 She is a licensed clinical psychologist in New York and New Jersey.
 Her research investigates strategies to improve the mental health outcomes of older adults and adults with serious illness and their families.
 She is particularly interested in mHealth strategies to expand the reach of evidence-based mental health interventions.
 She received a KL2 award to investigate mHealth mindfulness therapy for caregivers of older adults with cognitive impairment.
 Currently, she is investigating dyadic mHealth mindfulness for older adults with serious illness and their caregivers with support from a Beeson K76 Career Development award from the National Institute on Aging.

 Materials discussed: